Michael-Cowie/Notes/Web/CSS/images.md

 #### Default Behaviour - No `object-fit`

 Before applying `object-fit`, let's look at an image inside a **fixed-sized container** without any styling.
-Allow examples below will be placing a `200 x 200` image within a `300 x 200` container.
+The examples below will be placing a `300 x 200` image within a `200 x 200` container.

 <div align="center">